-1. The Commission encourages the establishment of additional local committees or commissions on Jewish education, the purpose of which is to bring together communal and congregational leadership in a wall-to-wall coalition and recommend how to improve the communities' formal and informal Jewish education program.
+The Commission encourages the establishment of additional local committees or commissions on Jewish education, the purpose of which is to bring together communal and congregational leadership in a wall-to-wall coalition and recommend how to improve the communities' formal and informal Jewish education program.

-2. The Commission encourages each community to seek aggressively to include top community leadership in their local Jewish education planning committee and in the management of the schools which provide the education.

-- 3. The Commission recommends that federations provide greater sums for for the second for the second for the second for the second formed of the second formed for the second formed for the second formed formed for the second formed f - 4.
+- The Commission encourages each community to seek aggressively to include top community leadership in their local Jewish education planning committee and in the management of the schools which provide the education. - 3.
+The Commission recommends that federations provide greater sums for Jewish education, both in their annual allocations and by special grants from endowment funds and/or special fundraising efforts on behalf of Jewish education. - 4.
 The Commission and its anticipated implementation mechanism should encourage private foundations and philanthropically-oriented families to set aside substantial sums of money for Jewish education for the next five to ten years.
-(This process has begun and thus far \\\\\\ foundations have agreed to set aside approximately \$\\\\\\ during the next five years for programs of their choice from among those recommended in the Commission process.)
+(This process has begun and thus far foundations have agreed to set aside approximately \$ during the next five years for programs of their choice from among those recommended in the Commission process.)